LeoJuguet/report-internship2024/report.typ

 = Context

-Writing a secure program is hard, as there are many considerations to take into account, and often small mistakes are involountary made by the programer, such as ensuring that a variable is well-defined and that there are no out-of-bounds accesses, otherwise this can lead to write at a unsafe location and lead to a leakage of information.
-So a tool is needed to ensure that no mistakes are present.
+Writing a secure program is hard, as there are many considerations to take into account, and often small mistakes are involuntarily made by programmers, such as badly definining variables or accessing out-of-bound memory.
+These mistakes can lead to writing at unsafe locations, leading to an information leak.
+Hence, a tool is needed to detect mistakes.

-In Jasmin, a safety analyzer already exists, but there is a main problems:
+In Jasmin, a safety analyzer already exists, but there is a main problem:
-The current implementation is to slow for big programs, it's impossible to run an analysis on an independent function without inlining other functions.
+The current implementation is too slow for big programs, it's impossible to run an analysis on an independent function without inlining other functions.
-Moreover the safety checker also ask to maintain a backend to be able to do abstract interpretation.
+Moreover the safety checker also asks to maintain a backend to be able to do abstract interpretation.

 The main goal of this internship was to explore MOPSA to see if it could be used to replace the old safety checker.

 == Contribution

 During this internship, I wrote a brand new safety analyzer for Jasmin @jasmin using the MOPSA @mopsa-phd library.
-This safety checker is modular, meaning that a function can be analyzed independently.
+This safety checker is modular, meaning that functions can be analyzed independently.
 It can check if scalars are properly initialized, as well as arrays and memory, and ensure there are no out-of-bounds accesses.

 The safety checker uses contracts to check properties and offers a modular analyzer.
 It is also faster than the previous one.